DTW-DanWard/OctopusDeployUtilities/docs/SetupUsage.md

 C:\> Add-ODUConfigOctopusServer 'https://MyOctoServer.octopus.app' 'API-ABCDEFGH01234567890ABCDEFGH'
 ```

+When you enter the `Add-ODUConfigOctopusServer` command it first attempts to communicate with your Octopus Deploy server, calling a sample REST API on your server.
+If that sample works correctly, the server and API key are stored in the configuration file (API key is encrypted on Windows machines).
+However if that test call *fails* it means Octopus Deploy Utilities could not communicate correctly with your server.
+In this case see the bottom of this document for [tips debugging your setup](#debug-server-communication-setup).

 ## Run Your First Manual Export
 At this point you can run an export without needing to change anything else.
 Running `oduexport` will do this.
 Here's an example:
 ```PowerShell